Schur sector of Argyres-Douglas theory and $W$-algebra: Introduction

 Such $W$-algebra has been studied in physics and mathematics literature extensively\cite{bouwknegt1993w, kac2003quantum, arakawa2017introduction}.
-The purpose of this paper is to extract important information of the Schur sector of the 4d theory from the knowledge of the 2d VOA.
-We obtain three main results: \begin{enumerate} \item The Schur index can be computed from the vacuum character of the $W$-algebra $W^{k'}(\fg,f)$, and the character has a very elegant product formula for the boundary admissible level \cite{kac2017remark}.
-We discovered that the index can be put as a very simple form
+The purpose of this paper is to extract important information of the Schur sector of the 4d theory $\mathcal{T}[W^{k'}(\fg,f)]$ for {\bf any simple Lie algebra} $\fg$ and {\bf any} nilpotent orbit $f$ at a {\bf boundary admissible level} $k'=-h^\vee+{h^\vee \over h^\vee+k}$ from the knowledge of the 2d VOA.
+We obtain three main results: \begin{enumerate} \item The Schur index can be computed from the vacuum character of the $W$-algebra $W^{k'}(\fg,f)$, and the character at the boundary admissible level \cite{kac2017remark} can be written as a product of theta functions.
+We discovered that the index can be put as a very simple form in terms of plythestic exponential (PE)

 Here for a nilpotent element $f$, one has an associated $\fsl_2$ triple and the associated Lie group $G$ of $\mathfrak{g}$ has a subgroup $SU(2)\times G_F$ with $G_F$ being the flavor symmetry group corresponding to $f$.
 The adjoint representation of $\mathfrak{g}$ decomposes as $adj_{\mathfrak{g}}\rightarrow \oplus_j V_j\otimes R_j$ under the subgroup $SU(2)\times G_F$, here $j$ is the spin $j$ representation of $SU(2)$ subgroup, and $R_j$ is the representation under the flavor group $G_F$. $\chi_{R_j}(z)$ is the character of representation $R_j$ of flavor group $G_F$.This formula is a generalization of $\mathfrak{g}=ADE$ case considered in \cite{Song:2017oew} to the arbitrary simple Lie algebra.
-With this simple form, we can check many highly nontrivial properties of 4d and 2d theories, i.e. level-rank dualities and collapsing levels of 2d VOA, and more interestingly the S-duality conjecture proposed in \cite{Xie:2017vaf,Xie:2017aqx}.
+Though equivalent to the product formula in \cite{kac2017remark}, this simple PE form makes many highly nontrivial properties of 4d and 2d theories {\bf manifest}, i.e. level-rank dualities and collapsing levels of 2d VOA, and more interestingly the S-duality conjecture proposed in \cite{Xie:2017vaf,Xie:2017aqx}.
+This form is also extremely helpful for extracting informations on generators and null states of the VOA.